wkumari/draft-wkumari-owe/README.md

    any other obvious feedback) when users scan for open wireless networks, because we do not want users to assume that they are getting "real" encryption.
-OWE will become more secure if and when WiFi with a secure PAKE / public key exchange is deployed.
+OWE will become more secure if and when WiFi with a public key exchange (such as Diffie-Hellman) is deployed.
    The incremental cost to implement OWE is very small (it involves adding a flag to beacons, and clients to know to not display the lock icon) and so we feel that the benefit outweighs the cost.

    Q3: Isn't this vulnerable to the fake AP attack?!
    A: Yes.
 An attacker can stand up their own AP with the same SSID and passphrase.
-This is true for any network that uses WPA2-PSK when the attacker knows the passphrase (for example, if the coffeeshop prints the passphrase on the wall, receipts, etc) and it not specific to OWE.
+This is true for any network that uses WPA2-PSK when the attacker knows the passphrase (for example, if the coffee shop prints the passphrase on the wall, receipts, etc) and it not specific to OWE.
 OWE is not designed to defeat active attackers, nor solve all issues.
 See Q2.